ejfitzgerald/clang-tidy-cache/README.md

 ## Configuration

-In order to keep the wrapper reasonably clean, the user will have to write a configuration file at the following location:
+By default, the wrapper will look for the `clang-tidy` executable on the path.
+This can be changed by setting the `CLANG_TIDY_CACHE_BINARY` environment variable, or by writing a configuration file at the following location:

 `~/.ctcache/config.json`